NewsLocal News

 "We want students to feel comfortable to report things as soon as possible, don’t wait," said Coates.
 "If you’re involved in student conflict or you feel like there’s bullying going on, we want that reported immediately because as soon as it gets reported, we investigate everything that comes our way.”

-The district sent the newsroom a statement more related to this specific case on Sept.
+The district sent 2 News a statement related to this case on Sept.
 24.

 Bullying continues to be an important topic in communities around the nation and we are committed to fostering a safe and inclusive environment for all students.